Eduardo-DM/Eduardo-DM/README.md

 ### Hi there 👋

 I am a junior iOS developer.
 I'm starting to build my portfolio.
-If you are a developer I hope you find interesting stuff, any suggestion is wellcome 😄.
-If you are recruiter and you think I might fit with any apply you can contact me and 💬.
+If you are a developer I hope you find interesting stuff, any suggestion as well as ⭐️ 😉 is wellcome 😄  .
+If you are recruiting and you think I might fit with any apply you can contact me and 💬.

 There are two projects at this moment but number will grow in coming weeks.